India’s Biblical Identity

 The Parsees, among the wealthiest class in India, are known to be descendants of the ancient Persians (named in verse 5).
 This explains why some of the Indians are lighter skinned, like the Persians, while many are darker skinned, like the Cushites of Ethiopia.

 Shem, father of the more fair-skinned races, had a great-great-grandson, Ophir, whose descendants founded the great Indus Valley civilization in India.
 India was where Ophir first settled.
 Solomon’s ships traveled into this land, where they brought back “gold, and silver, ivory [margin: elephants’ teeth], and apes, and peacocks” (i Kings 10:22).
-India is the only land where peacocks are native.
+India is one of few lands where peacocks are native.
 (Incidentally, Ophir eventually ascended the mountains past the land of Kashmir to Afghanistan and Tajikistan.)

 The peoples of the Indian subcontinent, most likely much of Pakistan included, will comprise a major part of this end-time Asian alliance.